charlielito/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Exploratory visualization of the dataset

 Here is an exploratory visualization of the data set.
 Here you can see 20 random images with their corresponding class from the training set.
-As you can see they vary a lot in terms of ilumination and background.
+As you can see they vary a lot in terms of illumination and background.

 ![alt text][image2]